merces/hem-hashes/README.md

 Hashes is fast.
 It calculates all four hash values it supports in the time it takes other software to calculate one.
-The following is a comparison table with other software hadhing a commonm 4 GB file.
+The following is a comparison table with other software hadhing a common 4 GB file.
 The hardware is also the same.

 Program | Version | OS  | Hashes | Average time (seconds)
 ------- | ------- | --- | ------ | ----------------------